Supporters Like You

 “I worked more than 30 hours a week in addition to going to school,” he says.
 “And I received a scholarship based on financial need.
 I was very satisfied knowing my future was going to be secure.”

-“I wanted to support a good cause and I like the idea of helping students secure their future success.”
+“I wanted to support a good cause, and I like the idea of helping students secure their future success.”

 Smith established the Roy E. Smith Scholarship and committed $2.5 million to the fund through a bequest expectancy pledge.
 To be eligible, students must graduate from a public high school in the Kansas City metropolitan area and maintain a 2.0 grade point average.
-Smith says he created the scholarship because he has always had an altruistic spirt.
+Smith says he created the scholarship because he has always had an altruistic spirit.

 “There’s a lot of satisfaction in knowing that the value of what you’ve accumulated will help other people.”

-Tamara Falicov, Ph.D., dean, School of Humanities and Social Sciences recognizes the impact of Smith’s gift.
+Tamara Falicov, Ph.D., dean, School of Humanities and Social Sciences, recognizes the impact of Smith’s gift.

 “In the School of Humanities and Social Sciences, we are committed to supporting students like Roy Smith who may not have family members who can advise them about college,” Falicov says.
 “We are proud to support our First Gen Roo students in the School of Humanities and Social Sciences to enable them to lead successful lives as Mr. Smith has.
 His generous gift will change the future of generations of UMKC students in SHSS.”